sagemath/sagewiki_to_gh-2022-10-10/days23/fmpq_poly.md

 6)  Conversion between fmpz and mpz types

 At the moment I can't seem to find the methods "fmpz_to_mpz" and "mpz_to_fmpz".

+7)  More methods written

+fmpq_poly:  set_si, set_ui, set_fmpz, neg, inv, swap

+I still need to find the method "mpz_to_fmpz" in order to write the methods "set_mpz" and "set_mpq".